 A post-click landing page is a single page, and it will always be published on its branded parent website.

 A microsite, on the other hand, can be more than one page, published either as part of the parent site or on its own.

-Where their similarities exist is in their size, purpose, and life.
-Landing pages and microsites are both smaller than a traditional website, sometimes temporary, and made for a specific campaign.
+Where their similarities exist is in their size, purpose, and life. post-click landing pages and microsites are both smaller than a traditional website, sometimes temporary, and made for a specific campaign.

 So which one is better?